 The Skaian Gate is the south gate of Troy sometimes called the Dardanian Gate.
 It’s mentioned in the Iliad as being the gate from which Priam watched the Trojan War.
 Turns out that this area is full of the footprints of people who have crossed the Dardanelles.
 Some did it in style – Xerxes the Persian king built a bridge of boats, watching from a marble throne as it was constructed – some never crossed back – Alexander the Great never returned from his war against Persia – and some paid only a brief visit – Lord Byron, St Paul.
 Witnessing wars three thousand years apart Gallipolli and Troy are linked by an array of hidden footprints…

-I had the good fortune to become involved with ‘Tales from the Expat Harem – Foreign Women in Modern Turkey’ edited by Anastasia M. Ashman and Jennifer Eaton Gökmen.
-This collaboration continues as a serial poster on expat+HAREM, the neo-cultural hub for culturati.
-You can read some of my writing here.
+I had the good fortune to become involved with two anthologies about foreign women living in Turkey: ‘Tales from the Expat Harem – Foreign Women in Modern Turkey’ edited by Anastasia M. Ashman and Jennifer Eaton Gökmen and Expat Sofra – Culinary Tales of Foreign Women in Turkey edited by Katherine Belliel and Francesca Rosa.

 Follow me on Twitter.